-In keeping with Central Florida’s long history of neighbors helping neighbors and our culture of care and compassion, Orange County Government is committed to supporting our Puerto Rican brothers and sisters who have been impacted by Hurricane Maria.
+In keeping with Central Florida’s long history of neighbors helping neighbors and our culture of care and compassion, Orange County Government collaborated and partnered with numerous organizations and local agencies to assist in relief and recovery efforts for our brothers and sisters from Puerto Rico and the U.S. Virgin Islands impacted by Hurricane Maria.

 United for Puerto Rico

 Second Harvest Food Bank